band/bandstands/Zeitgeist notes.md

  - The alternative is to follow the path of the Soviet Union: sidelining experts and sacrificing lives.

 [[Jacqueline Rose - The Plague]]
-"Only if you admit your ambivalence even towards those you love most is there the faintest chance that you will reach out across the world to everyone ...."
+"Only if you admit your ambivalence even towards those you love most is there the faintest chance that you will reach out across the world to everyone ....
+There is a limit to how much we can psychically tolerate.
+This remains the fundamental insight of psychoanalysis, never more needed than today."